-Request for Comment
+7.3.6 Request for Comment

-A Request for Comment (“RFC”) is used to solicit input from all potential bidders about a solicitation’s structure and language to assess its impact on potential bidders.
-For example, an agency has drafted a Request for Proposals (solicitation) but is unsure if potential bidders will find the language too restrictive or the requirements unclear.
+A request for comment (“RFC”) is used to solicit input from all potential bidders about a solicitation’s structure and language to assess its impact on potential bidders.
+For example, an agency has drafted a request for proposals (solicitation) but is unsure if potential bidders will find the language too restrictive or the requirements unclear.
 The RFC allows the agency to gather information, revise the solicitation as appropriate, and issue a document to which potential bidders would be more likely to respond.
 This practice differs from sending a draft solicitation, in that the agency is only sending the sections of the solicitation that are open for discussion.

-Draft Solicitations
+7.3.7 Draft Solicitations